 We provide a default value for the ABYTES parameter: ABYTES = 16.
 The only named parameter set, denoted aez, uses this value.
 A conforming AEZ implementation is free to select a different default.
-In any context where the key length or nonce length are required to be fixed, we select byte lengths for these of KEYBYTES = 16 and NPUBBYTES = 12.
+In any context where the key length or nonce length are required to be fixed, we select byte lengths for these of KEYBYTES = 48 and NPUBBYTES = 12.
+Note that a default key length of 48-bytes does not mean that the designers are targeting 384-bits of security; we most definitely are not.